datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 in with `username: admin` : `password: admin`.

 Before you can import the $productName$ dashboard.
 You need to add a data source.
-From the Grafana home page, select `Create your first data source`.
+From the Grafana home page, select `Add your first data source`.
 Now, select 'Prometheus'.
 In the URL section, type in `http://prometheus.default:9090`.
 We deployed prometheus to the default namespace in our example, but if you deployed it to a different namespace, make sure to replace `default` with your namespace.
 Press `Save & Test` to confirm that the data source works.

-Import the [provided dashboard](https://grafana.com/grafana/dashboards/4698) by clicking the plus sign in the left side-bar, clicking `Import` in the top left, and entering the dashboard ID(4698).
+Import the [provided dashboard](https://grafana.com/grafana/dashboards/4698) by clicking `+ Import` while hovering the Dashboards menu in the left side-bar, and entering the dashboard ID `4698`.

 From here, select the Prometheus data source we created from the `Prometheus` drop down menu, and select import to finish adding the dashboard.